 One required course for the minor

-To integrate these diverse perspectives, students enroll in an introductory course either Approaches to Urban Studies OR Urban and Regional Ecological Planning OR Power and Decision Making, which introduces them to the critical and theoretical interdisciplinary nature of Urban Studies and their applicability to a range of social science (Sociology, Psychology, Criminal Justice, Political Science) and humanities (American Studies, History, Women’s Studies, English, Fine Arts) disciplines.
-This seminar, taken at an early point, serves as a basis for the minor.
+To integrate these diverse perspectives, students enroll in an introductory course either Introduction to Urban Studies OR Urban and Regional Ecological Planning OR Power and Decision Making, which introduces them to the critical and theoretical interdisciplinary nature of Urban Studies and their applicability to a range of social science (Sociology, Psychology, Criminal Justice, Political Science) and humanities (American Studies, History, Women’s Studies, English, Fine Arts) disciplines.
+This course, taken at an early point, serves as a basis for the minor.

 50:975:102 Introduction to Urban Studies (R, D) (3) An introduction to basic approaches to the study, analysis, and resolution of urban problems, which are explored in their social, economic, political, and physical contexts.